graezykev/ts-eslint-standard-js/steps.md

 }
 ```

-Reload your VS Code window, you'll see errors detected by ESLint showing on the editor while you are editing the code, with **wavy line** highlighting the errors.
+Reload your VS Code window, you'll see errors detected by ESLint showing on the editor while you are editing the code, with **wavy line** highlighting the errors, hovering on the wavy line will show the pop-up of the error details.

 ![alt text](images/image-00.png)